Maintaining Financial Controls in a Disrupted, Remote-Work Environment

 Short-Term

-Nonprofit organizations are currently experiencing extensive disruption, so it is necessary for the finance function to continuously operate in a way that allows critical functions, like financial controls, to remain intact.
+When a nonprofit organization experiences extensive disruption, it is necessary for the finance function to continuously operate in a way that allows critical functions, like financial controls, to remain intact.
 Payroll, processing of cash receipts, accounts payable, and other necessary functions need to remain operating while also ensuring that all revenue streams, including program grants or contribution dollars, continue to be safeguarded.
-Below are some critical steps which nonprofit organizations should be performing right away to support the financial control system:

 Medium-Term